Ravjot03/Ravjot-Singh/README.md

 ## About Me 🤖

-I am currently pursuing my **Master's in Data Science** at **San Jose State University**, with a focus on machine learning and natural language processing.
+My journey into **Data Science and AI** has been fueled by curiosity, problem-solving, and a drive to transform data into meaningful insights.
+With a strong foundation in **Machine Learning, NLP, and Generative AI**, I have worked on predictive modeling, large-scale data analysis, and AI-powered automation.

+Currently, I’m pursuing a **Master’s in Data Analytics** at **San Jose State University (Graduating May 2025)**.
+My experience spans across startups **(Emigrait, Varidus & Sensegrass)** and industry leaders like **Samsung**, where I have developed end-to-end ML pipelines, optimized models for business applications, and worked on LLMs, LangChain, and AI-driven search systems.

 ### Key Areas of Expertise:
 - Machine Learning & Deep Learning (ANN, CNN, RNN, LSTMs)